mrjones2014/smart-splits.nvim/README.md

 require('smart-splits').swap_buf_down()
 require('smart-splits').swap_buf_left()
 require('smart-splits').swap_buf_right()
--- persistent resize mode
+-- the buffer swap functions can also take an `opts` table to override the -- default behavior of whether or not the cursor follows the buffer require('smart-splits').swap_buf_right({ move_cursor = true }) -- persistent resize mode
 -- temporarily remap your configured resize keys to
 -- smart resize left, down, up, and right, respectively,